 SEALTECH INDUSTRIES

-Service Area: South-East Queensland and Northern NSW (Brisbane, Gold Coast, Ipswich, Moreton Bay, Redland City and surrounding regions)
+Service Area: Concrete expansion joint Waterproofing and sealing across South-East Queensland and Northern NSW (Brisbane, Gold Coast, Ipswich, Moreton Bay, Redland City and surrounding regions.)

 Movement joints are dynamic — not static.
 They continuously open and close as structures respond to environmental and load-related stress.